-4.1 Goals are general, long-range oriented statements that are based on accepted values and shared desires and used as guides to direct the continuity of decisions.
+Goals are general, long-range oriented statements that are based on accepted values and shared desires and used as guides to direct the continuity of decisions.
 Whereas, objectives work to define specific, quantifiable, and achievable actions that allow for a certain measurement of progress toward a goal.
 Such goals and objectives inevitably must depend upon targets for defined performance measures.
 Taken collectively, they form an agency's vision, the basis for strategies, and an overall management plan.
 And when coupled with public input and effective performance measure reporting - they provide the guidance and transparency necessary to ensure a consistent direction and equitable allocation of programming and services.

 The goals adopted by the ACRTA have been developed to support the delivery of high-quality public transit services built upon the recognition of, and compliance with Federal Transportation Bills, the policies and standards of FTA and FHWA, ADA mandates, and, ODOT regulations and reporting requirements.
-The goals of the TDP have been constructed in such a manner not only to provide a direction but to address the system's ability to meet changing demands, shifting funding concerns, and the need for sustainability.
+The goals of the TDP have been constructed in such a manner not only to provide a direction but also to address the system's ability to meet changing demands, shifting funding concerns, and the need for sustainability.
 The goals reflect the:

 - 1. Delivery of Convenient, Reliable, & Cost-Effective Public Transportation Services; - 2.
-Optimal Operational Safety & Security: - 3.
-Support of the Local Economy & Preservation of the Environment; - 4.
-Ensure Full Compliance with the ADA; - 5.
-Use of Effective Communication, Coordination & Public Outreach to Ensure Public Transparency & Customer Satisfaction; and, - 6.
+Optimal Operational Safety & Security; - 3.
+Effective Employment of Public Transportation Services that Maximize Mobility & Choice: - 4.
+Support of the Local Economy & Preservation of the Environment; - 5.
+Ensure Full Compliance with the ADA; - 6.
+Use of Effective Communication, Coordination & Public Outreach to Ensure Public Transparency & Customer Satisfaction; and, - 7.
 Development of an Institutional Awareness & Use of All Available Funding Sources.

-The following tables are offered to provide a glimpse into each of the aforementioned goals by presenting their respective objectives, measures and targets being used to assess interim accomplishments towards full attainment.
+The following tables are offered to provide a glimpse into each of the aforementioned goals by presenting their respective objectives, measures, and targets being used to assess interim accomplishments towards full attainment.
 Subsequent subsections will offer a more detailed synopsis of actions taken to meet each of the respective goals.